harness/developer-hub/docs/platform/7_Connectors/add-a-microsoft-azure-connector.md

 There are two primary ways for the Harness connector to authenticate with Azure:

 * Select **Specify credentials here** to use an Application (client) and Tenant (directory) Id.
-* Select **Use the credentials of a specific Harness Delegate** to allow the connector to inherit its credentials from the Harness delegate that is running in AKS.
+* Select **Use the credentials of a specific Harness Delegate** to allow the connector to inherit its credentials from the Harness delegate that is running in your Azure subscription or AKS cluster.

 <details>
 <summary>Specify credentials</summary>